dylan/gameofcyvasse/_includes/rules.md

 ##Rules of Battle

 ###Movement
 Pieces move and attack at the same time similar to chess.
 When moving you count how many spaces you have moved.
 This can translate into straight, diagonal or turning movements on the board.
-This applies to all units with the exception of the dragon which must move in straight horizontal/vertical/diagonal paths.
-Enemy units may block your path and need to be removed in order to continue.
+This applies to all pieces with the exception of the dragon which must move in straight horizontal/vertical/diagonal paths.
+Enemy pieces may block your path and need to be removed in order to continue.

 ###Combat
-Units are taken by one player from another by skillful maneuvers across the field.
+Pieces are taken by one player from another by skillful maneuvers across the field.
 An attack ends movement for that turn.
-Players may attack their own units.
+Players may attack their own pieces.

 ####Melee
-Melee units attack other units by moving into and occupying the space of the other piece, which is then destroyed.
+Melee pieces attack other pieces by moving into and occupying the space of the target piece, which is then destroyed.
 When a piece is engage in melee all movement is stopped for the remainder of that turn.

 ####Ranged
-Ranged units (Crossbowmen, Catapults, Trebuchet) do not have to move to attack but can target and remove appropriate units that are in their range.
+Ranged pieces (Crossbowmen, Catapults, Trebuchet) do not have to move to attack but can target and remove appropriate pieces that are within their range.

 ##End Game